webpack/webpack-cli/SCAFFOLDING.md

 # Introduction

-Setting up webpack for the first time is hard.
+Setting up Webpack for the first time is hard.
 Writing advanced configurations to optimize performance is even harder.
 The `init` feature is designed to support people that want to create their own configuration or initializing other projects people create.

 ## Creating a scaffold